jameshball/osci-render/README.md

 Program for making music by drawing objects, text, and images on an oscilloscope using audio output.

-This allows for 3D rendering of `.obj` files, `.svg` images, and `.txt` files on Windows, macOS, and Linux.
+This allows for 3D rendering of `.obj` files, `.svg` images, `.txt` files, and Blender scenes on Windows, macOS, and Linux.

 You can use MIDI to interface with osci-render to make and record music.